s1lvert0rtle/3dof-stewart-platform/resources/guide.md

 last but not the least, Gemini was a very helpful companion throughout the project.

-this project is still rough around the edges, however, for now, I am sharing it as it is, a proof of concept, and later I may add more refinements to it (closed loop control, safeguarding around the bounds, and so on.)
+this project is still rough around the edges, however, for now, I am sharing it as it is, a proof of concept, and later I may add more refinements to it (closed loop control, better safeguarding around the bounds, and so on.)